Auto Insurance Claim Advice

 However, Actual Cash Value is usually defined as follows:

 The value to fix or repair damaged property.
-If the property is destroyed, the value of such property mines its depreciation at the instant before its destruction.
+If the property is destroyed, it is the value of such property minus its depreciation at the instant prior to its destruction.

 Issues with ACV:

 As noted above, I believe this term is not explained correctly to consumers.
-I believe people will get other coverage or at least know what to expect in case of an accident.
+I believe people will get another coverage had they known the true meaning of ACV.
+Or if they decide to keep the coverage with ACV, they would at least know what to expect in case of an accident.

-This definition or “formula” does not take into account factors like: “what happens when there is no market for your item (i.e. replacement part or vehicle).”
-There will not be an “actual” value because the part does not actually exits.
+This definition or “formula” does not take into account factors like “what happens when there is no market for your item (i.e. replacement part or vehicle)”.
+If that becomes the case, there will be no “actual” value because the part does not actually exits.

-The definition also does not include your time and hassle to find what you need.
-The purpose of insurance is to put you back in the situation you were prior the accident.
+Also, the definition of ACV does not cover for the time you spent and hassle you went through to find what you need.
+The purpose of insurance is to put you back in the situation you were prior to the accident.
 However, your time will not be compensated.
-Insurance companies will argue that your time is not part of the item (car), therefore they do not owe it.
+Insurance companies will argue that your time is not part of the item (car); therefore they do not owe you for it.

-Also, Actual Cash Value seems to only pay for the item itself.
-In many occasions, insurance companies will only pay you for the cost of the item as they believe it is worth.
+Also, Actual Cash Value seems to pay only for the item itself.
+In many occasions, insurance companies will only pay you for the cost of the item they believe it is worth.
 However, in many occasions they will not pay you for the installation cost.
 This is usually the case with stereo equipment.
-Insurance companies owe for the installation, make sure you ad this cost to your claim.
+Insurance companies owe you for the installation.
+Make sure you add this cost to your claim.
 Installation cost is not subject to depreciation.

 In addition, the calculation of “actual” cash value is very subjective as consumers and insurance companies will be looking at market trends and appraisals.

-A common problem occurs with the parts used to repair your car after an accident.
+A common problem in ACV is with the parts used to repair your car after an accident.
 The insurance company will argue that the parts in your car are not “new” unless your car is really new.
-Therefore, they will depreciate your parts and only pay a faction.
-If you want new parts to repair your car, you will have to pay for the difference.
+Therefore, they will depreciate your parts and only pay for a fraction of the total cost.
+If you want new parts in the repair of your damaged car, you will have to pay for the difference.

 Electronic equipment (i.e. stereo system) is depreciated sometimes at a rate of 33% per year.
 This means that your equipment would be worth nothing in 36 months!
-The insurance company will figure out the age of your car (i.e. two years old) and subtract 66% from the value of your stereo (new), take a deductible and they paid that.
+The insurance company will figure out the age of your car (i.e. two years old) and subtract 66% from the value of your stereo (new), take a deductible and pay the remainder.

 For example, a $1,000 stereo system will be depreciated as follows (two year old stereo).

-Click below for an explanation insurance coverages and terms:
+Click below for an explanation of insurance coverages and terms:

 Coverages and Terms Overview